 3PB's Michelle Marnham reviews the Eighth Edition of the Ogden Tables.

-Michelle is a Leading Junior Barrister with over 20 years experience, specialising in Personal Injury, Clinical Negligence.
-Michelle is recommended and well thought of when it comes to high-value complex disputes.
+Michelle Marnham is a Leading Junior Barrister with over 20 years experience, specialising in Personal Injury and Clinical Negligence.

 Michelle’s clients say she has a "charming personality" and a "sharp mind".
 Her empathy and rapport with clients provides reassurance and confidence that their dispute will be resolved in a timely and cost effective way.
 Michelle regularly contributes articles for Chamber’s newsletter.

-Michelle has been elected Deputy Head of 3PB's Personal Injury group.
+Michelle is Head of 3PB's Personal Injury and Clinical Negligence team.

 When not working, Michelle enjoys spending time with family and friends.
 Her two daughters aged 18 and 10 enjoy their family skiing holidays, which fuels Michelle’s passion for skiing and keeping fit.